 The weather can change quickly and volcanoes are always stirring below the surface.
 In order to maximize your safety while driving around Iceland, there are several websites you should check on a daily basis:

-- Safetravel.is: a website which helps you to stay safe in Iceland.
-The site offers advice, alerts (about road closures, avalanches, storms, etc), equipment lists and more.
-You can also download the 112 Iceland App where you can enter your current location and use to call for help in case of an emergency.
+- Safetravel.is: a website that helps you to stay safe in Iceland.
+The site offers advice, alerts (about road closures, avalanches, storms, etc), equipment lists, and more.

 Some general Iceland driving tips: